longtermrisk/marltoolbox/README.md

 There are mainly 3 ways to run experiments.
-They support increasing functionalities but also use a more and more complex API:
+They support increasing functionalities but also use a more and more constrained API:

 **<ins>Tune function API</ins>**
 - With the Tune function API, you only need to provide the training function.
 [See the Tune documentation](https://docs.ray.io/en/master/tune/key-concepts.html).
-- Best used if you very quickly want to run some code from an external repository.
+- Best used if you want to very quickly run some code from an external repository.
 - **Functionalities:** Running several seeds in parallel and comparing their results.
 Easily plot values to Tensorboard (visualizing the plots in live).
 Tracking your experiments and hyperparameters.
 Hyperparameter search.